-Japanese Persimmon will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
+Common Persimmon will grow to be about 40 feet tall at maturity, with a spread of 35 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.
 This is a female variety of the species which requires a male selection of the same species growing nearby in order to set fruit.

 This tree can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated edibles garden.
 It does best in full sun to partial shade.
-It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type or pH.
+It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+It is not particular as to soil pH, but grows best in sandy soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
-This species is not originally from North America.
+This species is native to parts of North America.